canonical/rockcraft/docs/reference/rockcraft.yaml.rst

 **Required**: Yes, if ``base`` is ``bare``

-The system and version that will be used during the ROCK's build, but not included in the final ROCK itself.
-It comprises the set of tools and libraries that Rockcraft will use when building the ROCK's contents.
+The system and version that will be used during the rock's build, but not included in the final rock itself.
+It comprises the set of tools and libraries that Rockcraft will use when building the rock's contents.
 This field is mandatory if ``base`` is ``bare``, but otherwise it is optional and defaults to the value of ``base``.